 If these site-dependent differences in annoyance, pain, and twitches had no effect on the tasks that the participant were performing, then these side-effects of TMS would remain merely an inconvenience.
 But our data also show that the annoyance, pain, and twitches induced by TMS are significantly distracting - changing performance on two relatively simple reaction time tasks.

-This website, and the accompanying paper (Meteyard & Holmes, in preparation), allow you to explore the data interactively, and to retrieve suggested control locations based on the dependent variables (annoyance, pain, twitches, RT differences) that you wish to control for.
+This website, and the accompanying paper (Meteyard & Holmes, 2018), allow you to explore the data interactively, and to retrieve suggested control locations based on the dependent variables (annoyance, pain, twitches, RT differences) that you wish to control for.
 We welcome all your feedback, and encourage researchers to contribute to the project by submitting data on how well your participants performed in behavioural tasks with TMS at different locations.